opt-out-tools/opt-out/README.md

 If you just want to **play with the model**, open a terminal and from the top-level directory:
 1. `cd src`
-2. `python -m stopit build --path_to_data path/to/dataset --text_column_name eg. content --label_column_name eg. label`
+2. `python -m optout build --path_to_data path/to/dataset --text_column_name eg. content --label_column_name eg. label`
 *This will build the model only.*

 Predict can be used similarly: `
 1. `cd src`
-2. `python -m stopit predict --path_to_model path/to/model --path_to_data path/to/dataset --text_column_name eg. content`
+2. `python -m optout predict --path_to_model path/to/model --path_to_data path/to/dataset --text_column_name eg. content`
 *Plot and evaluate are still under construction*

 Or **deploy the project locally**:
 1. Make sure you are at the top-level directory
 2. In a terminal run: `python deploy.py`
 3. And in the browser go to `127.0.0.1:5000/predict?sentence=your sentence to analyse`.
 Be sure to include spaces in the sentences.
 Spaces can be explicity set using the UTF-8 encoded `%20`.
-For example, to test the sentence 'Just Stop It', you could run:
+For example, to test the sentence 'Just Opt Out', you could run:
-- `127.0.0.1:5000/predict?sentence=Just Stop It` **or**
+- `127.0.0.1:5000/predict?sentence=Just Opt Out` **or**
-- `127.0.0.1:5000/predict?sentence=Just%20Stop%20It`
+- `127.0.0.1:5000/predict?sentence=Just%20Opt%20Out`

 __NB__: the flask app needs to be re-initiated for each new sentence (you can exit the flask app pressing `Ctrl + c` and re-initiate it with `python deploy.py`).
 This is due to how TensorFlow works (more info can be found in the Issues tab).